 Do SAT Scores Measure Career Potential?

-The new SAT represents an effort by the College Board to remedy these types of issues with the test.
-The goal of the new format is to test material in a way that makes more practical sense and considers the skills that students will actually need upon entering the job world.
-For example, the new SAT has done away with sentence completion questions that require students to understand the meaning of esoteric (<--- a current SAT word) vocabulary words.
-The new version of the test will also have more questions that deal with real life scenarios and require interpretation of data in charts and graphs.
-The argument is that these new features will give the test greater predictive value when it comes to career potential.
+The revised 2016 SAT represents an effort by the College Board to remedy these issues with the test.
+The goal of the current format is to test material in a way that makes more practical sense and considers the skills that students will actually need upon entering the job world.

 What Will Your SAT Scores Really Tell You?
 Should You Listen?